kr15h/ofxPiMapper/README.md

 cd bin
 ./example_basic
 ```

+If you plan to use `example_gamepad`, make sure you have [SDL2](https://www.libsdl.org/) development files installed on your system.

+If you plan to use `example_remote-server` and `example_remote-client`, make sure that you have added [ofxJSON](https://github.com/jeffcrouse/ofxJSON) dependency to your `openFrameworks/addons` folder prior compilation.

 ## Notes on Video Encoding

 Easiest way to achieve success is to use [HandBrake](https://handbrake.fr/) with the following settings.
 This will produce a `.mkv` file with 16bit FLAC audio with 22.05KHz sampling rate.